-I am also an experienced copywriter, editor and content strategist.
+I am an experienced writer, editor and content strategist.

-My experience takes in content creation across a range of formats and mediums including websites, blogs, white papers, sponsored content, brochures and reports.
+My experience takes in content creation across a range of formats and mediums including websites, blogs, white papers, impact reports, annual reports, sponsored content, longform narratives and case studies.

-I work with content agencies, small, medium and large businesses, start-ups and entrepreneurs, not-for-profits, and higher education institutions.
+I work with design and content agencies, Australian and global businesses and not-for-profits, community health organisations, universities and think tanks.
 I enjoy collaborating, can start from scratch or build on existing content, and always, always get the job done well.
-On bigger projects I sometimes get other writers involved.
+On bigger projects I might get other writers involved or advise we use AI tools – please ask me about my AI policy.

 Words are powerful; I get immense satisfaction out of helping people use theirs well.

-I like to work supportively and responsively, meaning I fit in with the way you best think and work.
-You might like me to pick your brain in person or over the phone, send me some bullet points to finesse, or have me fill the gaps in your existing copy.
-I can project manage you towards an agreed deadline, or wait until you're ready to go.
-It really is about whatever works for you.
+I like to work supportively and responsively, meaning I fit in with the way you think and work best.
+You might like me to pick your brain in person or over the phone/Zoom, send me some bullet points or an AI-generated draft to finesse, or have me expand on and improve your existing copy.
+I can project manage myself towards an agreed deadline, work with your teams or advise you on how the heck to get it done.
+It really is about what you need.

-- Deep dive into your area of expertise
+- Deep dive into your industry or area of expertise

-- Help you clarify your key messages, USPs and strengths
+- Help clarify themes, key messages and approach

 - Start from scratch or build on existing content